 Discover immediately all prices and take advantage of your advantage.

-The term corporate clothing is a collective term for all clothing that makes working safer or easier, has been made obligatory by the government or is worn at a company for the propagation of a uniform and representative appearance.
+The term corporate clothing is a collective name for all clothing that makes work safer or easier, is made mandatory by the government or is worn at a company to propagate a uniform and representative appearance.
 Work clothing offers protection against dirt and ensures that the undergarments are not damaged.
 It also offers protection against heat, cold or chemicals.

 Some work requires reflective clothing, so that the employees are sufficiently visible during the work.
 The general characteristic of industrial clothing is that the clothing is worn during various activities.
 Depending on the work, different work clothes are required, which must meet different EN standards.
 Below you will find an overview of the most important standards that apply to company clothing.

 - EN ISO 13688 Protective clothing: general requirements that protective clothing must meet.

 - AND 343: 2003 + A1: 2007: protective clothing against the rain.
 This symbol has the symbol as an umbrella, with two values: X-value for the attendee density and the Y-value for vapor permeability.

 - AND 14058: 2004: protective clothing against cool conditions.

 - AND 342: 2004 + C1: 2008: protective clothing against cold and low temperatures.

 - EN ISO 20471: 2013 + A1: 2016: warning clothing with high visibility.
 Test methods and requirements.